 In this respect, a system supplied to the authorities in San Francisco in 1984 proved particularly significant.
 Notably, the city's new AFIS was part of a completely new 'crime scene to courtroom' philosophy.

-dedicated crime scene investigation team, specially trained and equipped with its own labs and vehicles.
+dedicated crime scene investigation team, specially trained and equipped with its labs and vehicles.

-a ten-fold increase in identification of latent prints and swift decrease in burglary rates.
+a ten-fold increase in the identification of latent prints and a sudden decrease in burglary rates.

-The use of an AFIS, and a much more focused approach to the collection and analysis of physical evidence, was totally justified.
+The use of an AFIS - and a more focused approach to the collection and analysis of physical evidence- was justified.
 It became a must-have for large jurisdictions across the United States.

 By 1999, 500 AFISes were deployed around the world.

-Markets and Markets, the automated fingerprint identification system market size is estimated to reach USD 8.49 Billion by 2020, at an estimated CAGR of 21.0% between 2015 and 2020.
-The major players include Gemalto Cogent, OT-Morpho and NEC among others.
+, the automated fingerprint identification system market size (hardware and software) is estimated to reach USD 13 Billion by 2022, at an estimated CAGR of 22.0% between 2017 and 2022.

 A comprehensive investigative toolkit